-The whole point of the Shoah Foundation's project is to allow meaningful conversations with Holocaust survivors to continue even after the survivors themselves are gone.
-And of the more than 20 men and women who've participated so far, four have passed away already.
-We wanted to share conversations with two of them -- conversations that at times felt so normal we could almost forget we were talking to the digital image of someone who was no longer living.
+The whole point of the Shoah Foundation's project is to allow meaningful conversations with holocaust survivors to continue even after the survivors themselves are gone.
+And of the more than 50 men and women who've participated so far, six have passed away already.
+Tonight we wanted to share conversations with two of them -- conversations that at times felt so normal we could almost forget we were talking to the digital image of someone who was no longer living.

-First, a spunky 4'9" woman named Eva Kor, an identical twin who, together with her sister, survived Auschwitz and the notorious experiments of Dr. Josef Mengele.
-Kor spent her life after the war in Terre Haute, Indiana.
-She died last summer at the age of 85.
+First, a spunky, 4'9" woman named Eva Kor -- an identical twin who together with her sister survived Auschwitz and the notorious experiments of Dr. Josef Mengele.
+Eva Kor spent her life after the war in Terre Haute, Indiana.
+She died in the summer of 2019 at the age of 85.

 "Hi, Eva.
 How are you today?"
 Stahl asked.